 In addition, students electing to complete the Eagleton Undergraduate Associates Certificate will:

-- Grasp the idea of politics as choice, analyzing the positive and normative dimensions of particular political decisions.
+- Grasp the complexity of political decision-making amongst voters and elites alike by analyzing the positive and normative dimensions of particular political decisions; and

 - Examine the issues of representation, leadership, campaigning, lobbying, management, and ethics.